fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 There are likely other scenarios in which right clicking on test methods will fail to successfully execute the intended test.
 In all cases, the Test Explorer window does report the truth about what actually executed.

-## Development on the Test Adapter

-Recommended Workflow:

-1. Set up a local NuGet package source pointing at the package/ folder in the root of your copy of the Fixie repository.
-2. Implement a change within the Fixie solution.
-3. `build package` at the command line to locally produce a new build of the NuGet package.
-4. Note the creation of the package file inside the package/ folder.
-5. Open the `fixie.integration` solution, uninstall Fixie from all projects, close Test Explorer, and close all instances of Visual Studio.
-6. Delete the contents of `%TEMP%\VisualStudioTestExplorerExtensions` and reopen the `fixie.integration` solution.
-7. In `fixie.integration`, resinstall Fixie but from your local package source.
-8. Run tests within the `fixie.integration` solution to test the effect of your changes.